Horizon-Private-Server/horizon-wiki/getting-online/pcsx2/README.md

 This is a guide on how to connect Horizon using PCSX2.

-_This guide is by DeathBySnowman, last revised 3 February 2022._
+_This guide is by DeathBySnowman, last revised 2 April 2022._

 Contents: